The Javascript filter method and the includes method

 } );

-, and for each element, it will call the callback function with that element.
+The filter method will iterate through each element of the array listNumber1, and for each element, it will call the callback function with that element.

-method returns a new array containing the elements that exist in both listNumber1 and listNumber2
+After iterating through all elements, the filter method returns a new array containing the elements that exist in both listNumber1 and listNumber2, which is the intersection of the two arrays.

 The resulting filtered array will be: